New iPad Mini 6 brings a larger display, USB-C port and claimed 80% performance increase

 More exciting news is rolling in from 2021's main Apple Event following the official unveiling of the new iPad 9.
-Next is the announcement of the long-awaited all-new iPad Mini.
+Next in line is the announcement of the long-awaited all-new iPad Mini 6 – and we already love it.
 The new tablet is larger than the iPad Mini 5 with an 8.3-inch display.
 Comparatively, the iPad Mini 5 has a 7.9-inch panel, so it's a pretty significant leap in terms of screen real estate.

-Aside from that, the new iPad Mini has narrower bezels, corners that are rounded, and a new leaner enclosure.
+Aside from that, the new iPad Mini has narrower bezels, corners that are rounded, and a leaner enclosure.
 Fans already seem pretty happy with the announcement given that the iPad mini has been burdened with the same looks for a while now.
-We don't want to call it a period of stagnation, but the iPad Mini was beginning to lose face amongst the new crop of more powerful, and more beauteous iPad models.
-Not anymore.
+We don't want to call it a period of rampant stagnation, but the iPad Mini was certainly beginning to lose face amongst its more powerful, and more beauteous iPad peers.
+However, this isn't the case anymore.

 - Best Apple Watch 2021: which model should you buy?